SemanticDevice/linked_list_with_unit_tests/README.md

-# Linked List in C with Unit Tests and Valgrind
+# Linked List in C with Unit Tests and a Valgrind Check

-Implementation of a linked list in C with [Unity](https://github.com/ThrowTheSwitch/Unity) unit tests and [Valgrind](http://valgrind.org/).
+Implementation of a generic (a.k.a. data type agnostic) singly linked list in C with [Unity](https://github.com/ThrowTheSwitch/Unity) unit tests and a [Valgrind](http://valgrind.org/) check for memory leaks.

-This is a project where test cases are developed before the implementation is written.
-Test cases serve as a debugging and verification tool used during development.
+This is a toy project to learn test case development using Unity and get a feel for a flow where test cases drive implementation and serve as a debugging and verification tool during development.

 ## Development Steps

 ### Install Unity

 1. Copy `unity.h`, `unity.c`, `unity_internals.h` from the [Unity repo](https://github.com/ThrowTheSwitch/Unity) to `test/unity`.
-1. Create an empty test file that follows the naming convention of prefexing the code-under-test file name (`linked_list.c`) with `test_` to get `test_linked_list.c`.
+2. Create an empty test file that follows the naming convention of prefexing the code-under-test file name (`linked_list.c`) with `test_` to get `test_linked_list.c`.
-1. Create a simple Makefile to build the test executable.
+3. Create a simple Makefile to build the test executable.

 Directory and file structure looks like this: